tyson-thangaraj/Transart/README.md

 #Android -- Front-End

 # How to use
-Clon the whole project using the following commands:
+Clone the whole project using the following commands:

     $ git clone git@github.com:ucd-nlmsc-teamproject/Transart.git

 ### 1. fetch news with reis & celery